anjor/website/docs/hire.md

 ## Why Work With Me?

 **Technical Credibility**
 I'm not an ex-engineer advising from the sidelines.
-I'm currently rebuilding plasma physics simulations using AI—testing intelligence explosion through active research.
+I recently completed rebuilding plasma physics simulations using AI—validating through hands-on research how AI amplifies expertise rather than replacing it.
 When I evaluate technical candidates or design technical interviews, I understand what great engineering looks like because I'm still doing it.

 **Hiring Expertise at Scale**
 1,000+ interviews.
 600+ as hiring manager at Palantir.
 Trained hundreds of interviewers.
 Built hiring systems for companies from seed to Series B. Featured in [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/p/forward-deployed-engineers).